andrefrsousa/SuperToolbar/README.md

 ## Adjustments

-You can costume your toolbar with the following attributes:
+You can costumize your toolbar with the following attributes:

 ```xml